 This is often called by social media managers, the slow burn method to building up an account because it takes time unlike advertising and promotional services.
 These techniques also require dedication to consistently show up and participate in the social aspects of social media, for example…

-Social media experts agree everywhere that content marketing is making a comeback in a major way.
-That means content that is native to the site that you are using.
+Social media experts agree everywhere that content marketing is still king.
+However, that means content that is native to the site.
 But what if you’re short on time?
 Well, here’s a tip: Take content that you already have like blog posts or story excerpts and using Facebook’s notes feature post it to your page or group.
 LinkedIn also has a blogging feature and it would be wise to use it if you want to get noticed.
 And if you have a podcast, you can create a video and use your podcast as the audio then share it on Facebook, TikTok, or Youtube.
 It doesn’t have to be long and complicated, just interesting enough for your followers.

 Hopefully, you’ve been doing your homework and know who the influencers in your genre are.
 Today, just being on social media connects you to people who have resources, or knowledge that you do not have.
 And most influencers fit that bill, they can help you access their audience, as well as reach out to other people or institutions on your behalf.
 However there’s a catch, you have to be useful or worth the effort to receive such a favor.
 In other words, you have to bring something to the table.
 Can you offer their audience something they actually want?
 This is usually the best way to get a yes from an influencer.
 I discuss this more in depth in two articles I wrote called: How To Pitch Social Media Influencers as well another called: Before You Pitch A Book Reviewer: 6 Tips Most Authors Ignore.
 It would be wise to take notes before approaching someone cold (out of the blue) on social media.